-The Lundbeck Foundation’s Board of Trustees recently decided to fund new Danish brain research to the tune of DKK 228 million.
+The Lundbeck Foundation’s Board of Directors recently decided to fund new Danish brain research to the tune of DKK 228 million.
 A considerable proportion of this funding goes to projects focusing on personalised medicine in support of the Danish government’s strategy in this area.

 Brain disorders cost society more than cancer, diabetes and cardiovascular disease together.
 Yet we still know far too little about both the healthy and the sick brain.

-For this reason, the Lundbeck Foundation’s Board of Trustees decided at a meeting on Friday 14 December to allocate DKK 228 million to Danish brain research – the largest single donation in the history of the Foundation.
+For this reason, the Lundbeck Foundation’s Board of Directors decided at a meeting on Friday 14 December to allocate DKK 228 million to Danish brain research – the largest single donation in the history of the Foundation.

 ‘When you consider the huge cost of a brain disorder to the individual patient, to relatives and to society, it makes you wonder why the field isn’t given more focus and funding.
 We still know so very little about the brain.
 Yes, it’s complex, but that’s all the more reason why we should allocate more resources and try to gain a better understanding, so that we can develop better and more effective therapies,’ says Christian Elling, Acting Senior Vice President, Grants & Prizes, at the Lundbeck Foundation.